DinhLongHuynh/SciLifeLab_agent_workshop/Section_2_MCP/README.md

-# MCP Workshop
+# SciLifeLab Workshop: Agentic AI for Life Science, Hands on Session 2

-This workshop provides three different approaches to understanding and implementing the Model Context Protocol (MCP).
+This session provides three different approaches to understanding and implementing the Model Context Protocol (MCP).

-## Workshop Structure
+## Structure

 ### 1. `MCP_scratch/` - Learn MCP From First Principles
 - Build MCP servers and clients from scratch using Flask and REST APIs